deftybwg/handydandy_ad/README.md

 ####Scripts:

-startup.sh - Quickly add a subnet to your network interface & start the ligolo server
+startup.sh - Quickly add the initial subnet to an initial ligolo interface & start the ligolo proxy server